shilaShubash/shil/TECHNICAL-DESIGN.md

 - Phase-specific instructions added as SystemMessage objects
 - No message replacement - accumulative only
 - Full conversation history preserved across phase transition
+- Phase determined by which instructions exist in message history (not temporary directives)
+- BASE_SYSTEM_PROMPT instructs LLM to watch for Phase 2 instructions and switch behavior
+- PHASE_1_INSTRUCTIONS merged scenario usage instructions into PHASE_2_INSTRUCTIONS

 ### ChromaDB Vector Store